 For example, an Irish friend was unexpectedly in my neighbourhood.
-She rang the door bell on the slight chance I was home.
-Although I was doing something, without question, I welcomed her in for a coffee.
-I regularly experienced polychronic time structures living and working in Dubai and throughout my travels in the Middle East.
-During ramadan my meetings scheduled at 11AM, often arrived at 2PM.
-In low content cultures this would be considered the height of disrespect, but time is trivial in high context cultures.
+She rang the doorbell on the slight chance I was home.
+Although I was doing something, I welcomed her in for a coffee without question.
+I regularly experienced polychronic time structures living and working in Dubai and throughout my travels in the Middle East.My meetings scheduled at 11AM during Ramadan often arrived at 2PM.
+This would be considered the height of disrespect in low content cultures, but time is trivial in high context cultures.
 Upon my gentle interrogation, my now 2PM appointment simply looked at me with a chuckle and no apology “Ahh, Mashallah!
-You know, it’s ramadan..!”
-He was received with open arms and his tardiness wasn’t even addressed by my colleagues.
+You know, it’s Ramadan..!”
+He was received with open arms, and my colleagues didn’t address his tardiness.
 Khallas!

-In the job descriptions of many international companies, there often appears to be a repetitive outline of perks stated – a free Apple laptop, modern office, great lunches, afterwork drinks, social events, and a great company culture of diverse nationalities.
-I won’t lie, these ‘perks’ once previously allured me into the manufactured sales pitch.
+In the job descriptions of many international companies, there often appears to be a repetitive outline of perks stated – a free Apple laptop, modern office, great lunches, after-work drinks, social events, and a great company culture of diverse nationalities.
+I won’t lie; these ‘perks’ once previously allured me into the manufactured sales pitch.
 However, the truth is that all these ‘things’ translate to a void emptiness – a distraction of reality.
-I love working in an international team, but the reoccurring topic of conversation, even amongst my peers in other companies is the breakdown of communication between these differing cultures.
+I love working in an international team, but the reoccurring topic of conversation, even amongst my peers in other companies, is the breakdown of communication between these differing cultures.
 It all becomes lost in translation.
 We become isolated, resentful and overall productivity levels suffer.
 Forget the free Apple laptop – create workshops, creative events or a support sector of Human Resources that can address our differences, but connect our similarities.

 What are your thoughts on cultural context?
 Let me know your experiences!